mohammadaliawan/RB130/2nd_pass/Testing/notes_testing.md

 ### Differences between RSpec and Minitest

-- Minitest can do everything RSpec can.
 - There are two ways to use Minitest: using its DSL or using simple Ruby syntax.
 This allows a Ruby developer who doesnt know the DSL to quick get upto speed on how to use Minitest and start writing tests in Minitest using simple Ruby code.
 - RSpec is a Domain Specific Language for writing tests.
 RSpec has a syntax that reads more like natural english but is not considered simple or intuitive.You will have to spend some time to learn this DSL.
 - Minitest provides a simpler and more straightforward syntax.

+### Similarties between Minitest and RSpec?

+- Minitest can do everything RSpec can.
+- RSpec does not allow to use Ruby syntax for writing tests.
+Tests in RSpec are written in a DSL that reads like natural english
+- Minitest allows us to use Ruby syntax for writing tests as well as using it DSL.

 ### What is a Test Suite?
 It is the entire set of tests that accompanies your program or application.
 You can thik of this as all the tests for a project